 You and your doctor will determine the best schedule for your care.
 Expect to see your doctor at least 3 or 4 times a year for A1C tests, which show the average blood sugar level over the past few months.
 This will help your doctor determine if your treatment plan is working or needs to be changed.
 Your doctor might also test your blood pressure or cholesterol as these can be related to diabetes.
 These visits are covered in your plan, but are subject to copay and deductible.

-Sign in and use the Find a Doctor tool to ensure your doctor and any labs used are in network for your specific plan.
+Sign in and use Find a Doctor to make sure your doctor and any labs used are in network for your specific plan.
 You can also look under My Premera Plan to see your plan details.

 You might need to take medicine or test your blood sugar.
 For that, you'll need testing supplies and insulin shots or a pump.
 Some supplies are covered under your prescription drug benefit.
 Others fall under medical equipment.

 Refer to your plan's benefit booklet for details on what supplies are covered, excluded, and your cost shares.
 It varies by plan, but a general rule is, if it's disposable, it's covered under your prescription benefit.
 This can include needles, syringes, test strips, lancets, and glucometer solutions.